Interior Designers Overview

 9. Academy of Art University (San Francisco, California)

-10. Sullivan College of Technology & Design (Louisville, Kentucky)
+10. Sullivan College of Technology and Design (Louisville, Kentucky)

 See All Interior Design Schools